 Just a few short days away from the release of Windows 8 into the wild.
 With some trepidation, we wait and have bets on who gets the first call… a failed upgrade, a printer that wont work, where the desktop is, where is the Facebook, Twitter, YouTube, Dropbox, Angry Birds apps, etc…

-So it got me thinking, where is the upgrade advisor that I can share with the users and show them that their system will work or will fail miserably on Windows 8.
+So it got me thinking, where is the upgrade advisor that I can share with the users and show them that their system will work on Windows 8.

 Remember the Windows 7 Upgrade Advisor?
 “To see if your PC is ready for Windows 7, download the free Windows 7 Upgrade Advisor.
 It scans your PC for potential issues with your hardware, devices, and installed programs, and recommends what to do before you upgrade.”